Neighborhoods and districts of San Antonio: Uptown Central

-With nearly five million square feet (465,000 m²) of retail and nearly 20 million square feet (1.86 km²) of office space, retail in Uptown Loop consists of well known North Star Mall; San Pedro Towne Center, with Best Buy, Barnes & Noble, and DSW; Park North Plaza, at the site of what was once Central Park Mall.
+With nearly five million square feet (465,000 m^{2}) of retail and nearly 20 million square feet (1.86 km^{2}) of office space, retail in Uptown Loop consists of well known North Star Mall; San Pedro Towne Center, with Best Buy, Barnes & Noble, and DSW; Park North Plaza, at the site of what was once Central Park Mall.
+Central Park Mall was demolished in 2003, and development of Park North on the former mall site began in 2004.
 The new Park North Plaza includes an Alamo Drafthouse movie theater, Laugh Out Loud Comedy Club, many restaurants, Target, Sears, an Aloft hotel and many more shops.
-North Star Mall is anchored by Dillard's, Macy's, J.C.
-Penney, Saks Fifth Avenue, Forever 21 and The Cheesecake Factory.
+North Star Mall is anchored by Dillard's, Macy's, JCPenney, Saks Fifth Avenue, Forever 21 and The Cheesecake Factory.

 The San Antonio International Airport is at the center of Uptown at the intersection of I-410 and U.S. 281.
 VIA Metropolitan Transit operates its North Star Transit Center at the intersection of San Pedro Avenue and I-410.

 Companies based in Uptown San Antonio include Harte-Hanks, Friedrich Air Conditioning, Southwest Business Corporation (SWBC), and Frontier Enterprises (owner of Jim's Restaurants).